759257989/todolist_application/README.md

 npm install
 ```
 ### 3. Backend Environment Variables
-- Create a .env file inside backend with the following content of your actual secrets and database connection strings:
+- Create a .env file inside backend directory with the following content of your actual secrets and database connection strings:
 ```
 PORT=5001
 MONGO_URI=your_mongodb_connection_string